 Deviation from one or more of these principles is punishable by law.

 Furthermore, the individuals involved must be fully aware of the collection of their personal information and must give their prior consent to any collection and processing of their personal information.

 The right to privacy, a basic principle in terms of image rights, is enshrined in a number of legal texts, including:

-It is strongly advised that the consent of an individual be obtained before their picture is taken and (in particular) photographs of them are published.
-For minors, the consent of their parents or other legal representative must be obtained, as well as the consent of minors who have reached the age of reason.
+It is strongly advised that the consent of an individual is obtained before their picture is taken and (in particular) photographs of them are published.
+For minors, the consent of their parents or other legal representatives must be obtained, as well as the consent of minors who have reached the age of reason.